 Maybe you don’t think your teen needs summer camp.
 Your teen should be babysitting, mowing lawns, working at the pool or hanging around with friends, right?
 Well, sure!
 But why not send them off for a week or more of summer fun and learning this year?
-Here are nine great benefits teens experience when they attend summer camp:
+Here are eight great benefits teens experience when they attend summer camp:

 Learning how to give back.